Ingress configuration on Google Cloud

 Unique BackendConfig per Service port

-You can specify a custom BackendConfig for a specific port or ports of a Service or MultiClusterService, using a key that matches the port's name or port's number.
+For both Ingress and MultiClusterIngress, you can specify a custom BackendConfig for one or more ports using a key that matches the port's name or number.
 The Ingress controller uses the specific BackendConfig when it creates a load balancer backend service for a referenced Service port.

 apiVersion: v1